AakritiKinra/PaletteNet-Implementation/README.md

 ## 3. Model
 ![image](/Gallery/ChatBot.png)
-* Our model is divided into three parts: Feature Encoder, Recolouring Decoder and Discrimantor.
+* Our model is divided into three parts: Feature Encoder, Recoloring Decoder and Discrimantor.
 * Feature Encoder is made up of ResNet blocks which extracts the content feature to a tensor of size [512x25x16].
-* Recolouring Decoder takes the target palette and content features as the input and outputs the final recoloured image.
+* Recoloring Decoder takes the target palette and content features as the input and outputs the final recolored image.
-* Discrimator improves the image quality using Adversial loss.
+* Discriminator improves the image quality using Adversarial loss.

 ## Training:

 There are two phases of training:
-* In the first phase we train FE+RD using Euclidean loss
+* In the first phase, we train FE+RD using Euclidean loss
-* In the second phase we use a discrimantor to differentiate between original images(no hue-shift) and generated images.
+* In the second phase, we use a discriminator to differentiate between original images(no hue-shift) and generated images.
 * We are using the Adam optimizer with β1=0.5, lr=0.0002 and batch-size=12.

 ## Testing: